 Endometrial ablation

-This process uses an electrical diathermy loop to destroy the endometrium preventing it from regenerating.
+This process uses heat, radiofrequency, freezing or an electrical diathermy loop to destroy the endometrium, preventing it from regenerating.
+It is usually offered only to women who have completed childbearing because pregnancy after ablation can be risky.

 FAQs about heavy bleeding during periods?